 How are classes structured?

-While the specifics of each program vary, all eight full-time programs provide intensive, hands-on training in a structured environment with a focus on practical projects.
+While the specifics of each program vary, all full-time programs provide intensive, hands-on training in a structured environment with a focus on practical projects.
 Each project builds on previous learned skills and requires students to solve increasingly complex problems.
 This method encourages students to systematically develop their hand skills, understanding of tools, materials, and processes.

 How often and at what times do classes meet?